Old Testament: Women

 Approximately 12 references

 Egyptian servant of Sarah who bore Ishmael to Abraham.
-Driven away twice — once while pregnant and once with her son — but God heard her cries and promised to make Ishmael into a great nation (Genesis 16, 21).
-Paul uses her story allegorically for the old covenant in Galatians 4:21-31.
+She was driven away twice — once while pregnant, once with her young son — and both times God met her in the wilderness, heard her cries, and promised to make Ishmael a great nation (Genesis 16, Genesis 21).
+Paul later reads her story as an allegory for the Sinai covenant and its children (Galatians 4:21).

 Key references: Genesis 16:1, Genesis 16:3, Genesis 16:4, Genesis 16:8, Genesis 16:15, Genesis 16:16, Genesis 21:9, Genesis 21:14, Genesis 21:17, Genesis 25:12